Biochar FAQs

 • Potting Mix: Incorporate biochar into your potting mix for container gardening.

-Answer: Biochar can be expensive to buy.
-Fortunately you can make your own biochar in your backyard while enjoying your biochar fire pit.
+Biochar can be expensive to buy.
+Fortunately you can make your own biochar in your backyard while enjoying your Biochar-Making Fire Pit.

 Making Biochar

-Question: What makes the biochar fire pit different from traditional fire pits?
+What makes the Biochar-Making Fire Pit different from traditional fire pits?

-Answer: The biochar fire pit prevents air from entering from the bottom of the fire pit which allows biochar to form without being completely burned up.
+The Biochar-Making Fire Pit prevents air from entering from the bottom of the fire pit which allows biochar to form without being completely burned up.
 Its tapered shape allows enough air to come in from the top to keep the fire burning.

-Answer: With the biochar fire pit making biochar takes similar skills as using any fire pit.
+With the Biochar-Making Fire Pit making biochar takes similar skills as using any fire pit.
 There is slightly more skill involved to feed the fire and let it burn down but it is simple enough to successfully make biochar on your first try.

-Question: Why does the biochar fire pit have a hose attachment?
+Why does the Biochar-Making Fire Pit have a hose attachment?

-Question: How does the Biochar Fire Pit reduce smoke?
+How does the Biochar-Making Fire Pit reduce smoke?

 Biochar Storage - Application

-Answer: Biochar out of the kiln is not biologically active and assuming it doesn't catch on fire will stick around for more than 1000 years so you can store it as long as you want.
+Biochar, assuming it doesn't catch on fire, will stick around for more than 1000 years so you can store it as long as you want.
 Inoculated biochar also does not have a shelf life so it can be stored also as long as you want.

 Charging Biochar With Nutrients (Inoculating)